plotly/plotly_express/README.md

 ## Installation

-Please follow the [`plotly` Getting Started](https://plot.ly/python/getting-started/) instructions for installation.
+You can just follow the [`plotly` Getting Started](https://plot.ly/python/getting-started/) instructions for installation and get access to `plotly.express` that way.
+If you have existing code that imports from `plotly_express` explicitly and you don't wish to change it, you can still install the latest version, which just exposes `plotly.express` under the `plotly_express` namespace.

+### Via `pip`

+Just running `pip install plotly_express` in your terminal should do it!

+### Via `conda`

+You'll have to install from the `plotly` channel with `conda install -c plotly plotly_express`

 ## Getting Help